tidev/alloy/docs/README.md

 Docs folder
 -----------

 The docs folder contains Alloy supporting documentation and guides.
-The Alloy-bootstrap folder contains an online Alloy and quickstart guide.

 Note:
-Alloy-bootstrap is actively being worked on - stay tuned.
+Alloy-bootstrap is a web based app building quick start guide.
+Since Alloy is new it seemed a good way to introduce developers to Alloy and get them up to speed quickly.